HTTP Progressive Streaming vs. HLS

 So, Which Is Best?

-In other words, it's going to depend on your target audience, your business requirements, and your technical expertise.
+Well... neither.
+We've used both when dogfooding our APIs, depending on the implementation.
+It's going to depend on your target audience, your business requirements, and your technical expertise.
 We can always discuss the two options with you if you have further questions.

 Fortunately, however, regardless of which stream delivery protocol you select, your entry point is exactly the same: the Content API's GetStream method.